JasoonS/dotfiles/README.md

 # TODO:

-- [ ] - vscode alreday has its own way of syncing config, no need to have here.
+- [x] - vscode alreday has its own way of syncing config, no need to have here.
+- [ ] - update prezto files